12 immigrant workers at Trump golf course fired, lawyer says

 - Forget the reams of paperwork — digital mortgages are here

-The crackdown at the New York club was first reported by the Washington Post.
+The crackdown at the New York club was first reported by The Washington Post.

+The Associated Press left messages with The Trump Organization seeking comment.
+Eric Trump depicted the firings to the Post as a normal course of business.

+“We are making a broad effort to identify any employee who has given false and fraudulent documents to unlawfully gain employment,” he said.
+“Where identified, any individual will be terminated immediately.”